zackdraws/zackdraws.github.io/README.md

 		use VsCode or Emacs or some other Code editor to view a live preview of the website

 # Directory of Files
 	- Index.html is the main homepage and holds the info for the website
 	- styles.css is for the styling of the website
 	- Lightbox.js is the javascript that controls the lightbox effect
+## Naming Files for content in Portfolio
+-	files are named
 	- cd01.jpg (Files for character design) , bg01.jpg (Files for Background), fg01.jpg (Files for Sketchbook)

-* Hosting: You'll need to use a server for hosting you can use Github Pages or whatever you prefer that can host folders of html and CSS + JS

-	- This Website comes with a SideHeader and a Body For Portfolio Work
+    and go into their respective places based on html size and gallery frame is controlled by styles.css

-# Body Section of Website
+### Body Section of Website

-## - First Header  "Animation Reel"
+#### - First Header  "Animation Reel"
 ANP.mp4 is the name of the Animation Reel and is put at the top of the website
-## - Second Header "Character Design"
+#### - Second Header "Character Design"
 Place all of your character designs in your folder and name them cd01.jpg, cd02.jpg, cd03.jpg and so on- that's what my files are named and that they go in as
-## - Third Header "Backgrounds"
+#### - Third Header "Backgrounds"
 Place all of your Background in your folder and name them bg01.jpg bg02.jpg bg03.jpg and so on
-## - Fourth HeaderStory Samples
+#### - Fourth HeaderStory Samples
 Place all of your Storyboard Samples in your folder and name them
-## - Fifth Header Sketchbook Work
+#### - Fifth Header Sketchbook Work
 Place all of your in your folder and name them

-# Side Header --
+# Header --

 ##  Website Pages
 ### - Portfolio